nivekcode/RxJS/operators/README.md

 - **Race** Uses the observable that emits the first
 - **Start with** Emits the given value first
 - **With latest from** Emits the latest value from another observable when the source emits
+- **Zip** Emits first value after all observables emmited a first value.
+The second value is emmited as soon as all observables emmit a second value

 ## Transformation
 - **mapTo** Maps an observable to a static value